openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-provide-and-consume.md

 # @Provide and @Consume Macros: Two-Way Synchronization with Descendant Components

 `@Provide` and `@Consume` are used for two-way data synchronization with descendant components, applicable in scenarios where state data needs to be passed across multiple levels.
-Unlike the parent-child component parameter passing mechanism mentioned earlier, `@Provide` and `@Consume` break free from the constraints of parameter passing, enabling cross-level data transfer.
+Unlike the parent-child component parameter passing mechanism mentioned earlier, `@Provide` and `@Consume` eliminate the constraints of parameter passing, enabling cross-level data transfer.

-The variable decorated with `@Provide` resides in the ancestor component and can be understood as a state variable "provided" to its descendants.
-The variable decorated with `@Consume` resides in the descendant component and "consumes (binds)" the variable provided by the ancestor component.
+The variable decorated with `@Provide` resides in the ancestor component and can be understood as a state variable "provided" to descendant components.
+The variable decorated with `@Consume` resides in the descendant component and "consumes (binds)" the state variable provided by the ancestor component.

 `@Provide` / `@Consume` enables two-way synchronization across component hierarchies.
-Before reading the documentation on `@Provide` and `@Consume`, developers are advised to have a basic understanding of UI paradigm syntax and custom components.
+Before reading the documentation for `@Provide` and `@Consume`, developers are advised to have a basic understanding of UI paradigm syntax and custom components.
 It is recommended to review the following beforehand: [Basic Syntax Overview](../paradigm/cj-basic-syntax-overview.md), [Declarative UI Description](../paradigm/cj-declarative-ui-description.md), [Custom Components - Creating Custom Components](../paradigm/cj-create-custom-components.md).

 ## Overview

 State variables decorated with \@Provide / \@Consume have the following characteristics:

-- The state variable decorated with \@Provide is automatically available to all its descendant components, meaning the variable is "provided" to them.
-This highlights the convenience of \@Provide, as developers do not need to pass variables multiple times between components.
+- The state variable decorated with \@Provide is automatically available to all descendant components, meaning the variable is "provided" to its descendants.
+This demonstrates the convenience of \@Provide, as developers do not need to pass variables multiple times between components.

 - Descendants use \@Consume to access the variable provided by \@Provide, establishing two-way data synchronization between \@Provide and \@Consume.
 Unlike \@State / \@Link, the former can be passed across multi-level parent-child components.

-- \@Provide and \@Consume can be bound using the same variable name or the same variable alias, provided the types are identical.
+- \@Provide and \@Consume can be bound using the same variable name or alias, but their types must match.
 Otherwise, implicit type conversion may occur, leading to abnormal application behavior.

 ```cangjie
 // Binding via the same variable name